MaarisKlava/api_python_workshop/2.Sening Apis/README.md

 ##### Get All Users Error

-wrong id - {message: "User Id does not exist"}
 Not authorized - {message: "You are not my boss!"}
 no banana {message: "no banana, no data"}